 In one of our studies, we investigated the ideal earlobe shape by surveying North American male and female subjects and then used these results to serve as guidelines for cosmetic earlobe procedures and reconstructions.
-We asked the subjects to rank different earlobes based on their preference of the ideal earlobe shape with every facelift.
+We asked the subjects to rank different earlobes based on their preference for the ideal earlobe shape with every facelift.

-From this study, a new classification system for earlobe ptosis—defined as the drooping of a lobe greater than 25% of the ear’s overall length—was developed.
-The system was derived from earlobe height preferences based on the survey referenced above.
-This classification system will now allow not only for aesthetic earlobe procedures to be more precise, but also for the desires of the patient to be better quantified.
+The system of the ideal earlobe shape with every facelift was derived from earlobe height preferences based on the survey referenced above.
+This classification system will now allow not only for aesthetic earlobe procedures to be more precise but also for the desires of the patient to be better quantified.

-Plastic surgeons should be aware that 77.8 percent of earlobes may not possess an ideal otobasion inferius to subaurale distance and that 12.3 percent of earlobes may exhibit pseudoptosis.
+Plastic surgeons who does surgery of the ideal earlobe shape with every facelift should be aware that 77.8 percent of earlobes may not possess an ideal otobasion inferius to subdural distance and that 12.3 percent of earlobes may exhibit pseudoptosis.

 One concern of patients following a facelift is the “pixie” ear deformity, characterized by its “stuck on” or “pulled” appearance.
 The deformity is defined by an increase in the attached cephalic segment and a decrease in the free caudal segment to 0 mm.
 In simple terms, the lobe appears to be attached to the face, with no portion hanging freely.

 To obtain the ideal earlobe shape with every facelift, we use our classification system described above to achieve the patient’s desired results.

 To repair the “pixie” ear deformity, we have developed an accurate surgical treatment that produces the ideal earlobe shape with simple triangular excision.